 The technical term for gradual hair loss caused by repeatedly pulling on your hair or wearing tight styles is traction alopecia.
 You can reverse it by not wearing tight or hair-stressing hairstyles, but if you don’t stop it soon enough, you can face permanent hair loss.

 A sleek ponytail is one of the most flattering hairstyles -- and it’s timeless and classic.
-But if you’re a ponytail connoisseur and have noticed your hair thinning out, it might be time to retire your hair tie for a while.
+But if you’re a ponytail connoisseur and have noticed your hair thinning out, it might be time to retire your traditional hair tie for a while and find a hair tie that is gentle on your strands.
 In the early 1900s, a study featuring female subjects in Greenland revealed that those who wore tight ponytails lost a substantial amount of hair along their hairline.
 In 1958, a study on U.S. girls wearing ponytails revealed patterns of bald patches that were found throughout the scalp.
 Granted, we have many science-backed hair growth products we can rely on now (along with gentler hair accessories), but the point is, regardless of what decade we’re in, hair will always get stressed if you’re constantly pulling on it.
 Let it loose here and there!

 Tight buns are essentially the sister hairstyle of ponytails with a simple twist.
 A sleek bun can have the same effects on your hair and hairline as ponytails because it pulls your hair the same way.
 Dermatologist Harold Lancer, MD, told Mane Addicts that one might notice extra strands of hair leftover on their hair tie after wearing a bun because of consistent tension on the roots.